-- 1) School
+- 1) Identity and culture

 - 2) Local area, holiday and travel.

-- 3) Identity and culture
+- 3) School

-- 4) International and global dimension
+- 4) Future aspirations, study and work

-- 5) Future aspirations, study and work
+- 5) International and global dimension

 - In each theme the pupils study the necessary vocabulary, language structures and grammar.
 Many of the topics within the 5 themes build on work studied at Key Stage 3.
 The Scheme of Work aims to ensure progression in the language as the topics are revisited.

 - The departmental Scheme of Work at Key Stage 4 continues to reflect the communicative approach to language learning whilst at the same time preparing pupils for the format and demands of external examinations.

 - All pupils are encouraged to speak and write with accuracy and in depth and to express themselves with confidence.

 - Most of the teaching is carried out in the foreign language and pupils are encouraged to use the language as much as possible.